NYUAppSec/appsec_hw3/README.md

 Total points: 100

-Part 0 is worth 10 points, but you are not required to submit anything; get everything up and running!
+Part 0 is worth 20 points, but you are not required to submit anything; get everything up and running!

-Part 1 is worth 60 points:
+Part 1 is worth 40 points:

 * 30 points for the yaml files that use Kubernetes secrets.
 * 15 points for the changes to the Django code.
 * 15 points for the writeup.

-Part 2 is worth 30 points:
+Part 2 is worth 40 points:

-* 5 points for removing dangerous monitoring
+* 10 points for removing dangerous monitoring
-* 5 points for expanding monitoring
+* 10 points for expanding monitoring
 * 10 points for all yaml files for Prometheus
 * 10 points for the writeup.

 ## What to Submit
+To submit your code, please only submit a file called `git_link.txt` that contains the name of your repository.
+For example, if your GitHub account username is exampleaccount, you would submit a text file named `git_link.txt` to Gradescope with only one line that reads the following:

+    assignment-3-exampleaccount

+While there is no autograder for Fall 2023, it will be easy for the TA to find your repository and download it.

+Alongside your `git_link.txt`, to make life easier on the TA, so he won't need to search the write-ups, submit the following write-ups too on Gradescope:

+* secrets.txt
+* Prometheus.txt

 The repository should contain:

 * Part 1
   * Your yaml files using Kubernetes secrets.
   * All files you changed from the GiftcardSite/ directory.
-  * A writeup called secrets.txt.
+  * A writeup called secrets.txt on the root of your repository
 * Part 2
   * A modified GiftcardSite/LegacySite/views.py file.
   * Your yaml files for running Prometheus.
-  * A writeup called Prometheus.txt.
+  * A writeup called Prometheus.txt on the root of your repository

 ## Concluding Remarks